 - Cut your cable service.
-You can keep internet only and subscribe to cheaper alternatives like Netflix, or Amazon Prime Video.
+You can keep the internet only and subscribe to cheaper alternatives like Netflix, Hulu, or Amazon Prime Video.
 If you don’t want to get rid of cable, see if you can bundle it with your internet service to save money.

 - Downgrade your package and reduce add-on options.

-- Get rid of your car.
 Do you need a car?
-If there are alternatives that doesn’t cost you too much time or money, it might be worth getting rid of your car altogether.
+If there are alternatives that don’t cost you too much time or money, it might be worth getting rid of your car altogether.
 For example, living in New York City, it might be easier and cheaper to take the subway, bus, or walk.
 When you get rid of your car, you eliminate a lot of related expenses, e.g., car payments, insurance, repairs, registration, taxes, inspection, tickets, gasoline, etc.